History of Europe: Economic recovery

-The post-war period also witnessed a significant rise in the standard of living of the Western European working class.
-As noted by one historical text, "within a single generation, the working classes of Western Europe came to enjoy the multiple pleasures of the consumer society."
+The post-war period witnessed a significant rise in the standard of living of the Western European working class.

 Western Europe's industrial nations in the 1970s were hit by a global economic crisis.
-They had obsolescent heavy industry, and suddenly had to pay very high energy prices which caused sharp inflation.
-Some of them also had inefficient nationalized railways and heavy industries.
-In the important field of computer technology, European nations lagged behind the United States.
-They also faced high government deficits and growing unrest led by militant labour unions.
-There was an urgent need for new economic directions.
+Causes included obsolescent heavy industry, sudden high energy prices which caused sharp inflation, inefficient nationalized railways and heavy industries, lagging computer technology, high government deficits and growing unrest led by militant labour unions.
 Germany and Sweden sought to create a social consensus behind a gradual restructuring.
 Germany's efforts proved highly successful.
-In Britain under the premiership of Margaret Thatcher, the solution was shock therapy, high interest rates, austerity, and selling off inefficient corporations as well as the public housing, which was sold off to the tenants.
-One result was escalating social tensions in Britain, led by the militant coal miners.
-Thatcher eventually defeated her opponents and radically changed the British economy, but the controversy never went away as shown by the hostile demonstrations at the time of her death in 2013.
+In Britain under the premiership of Margaret Thatcher, the solution was shock therapy, high interest rates, austerity, and selling off inefficient corporations as well as the public housing.
+One result was escalating social tensions in Britain.
+Thatcher eventually defeated her opponents and radically changed the British economy, but controversy persisted.